heet9022/heet9022/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning deep learning with [fastai](https://www.fast.ai/)
+- 👯 I’m looking to collaborate on data science projects
+- 💬 Ask me about the Universe
+- ⚡ Fun fact: Did you know that no english word has three consecutive repeated letters?

 <!--
 **heet9022/heet9022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.